7 Tax Planning Checks to Carry Out Before You File ITR For FY 2022-23

 7. Align Your Tax Planning to Your Financial Goals

-One should always define their financial goals first, and the right way to approach tax planning is to align it with your short-term and long-term financial goals.
-For instance, just because a PPF enables you to take advantage of Section 80C tax benefits does not mean that you should invest all of your money in it recklessly.
+One should always define one's financial goals first, and the right way to approach tax planning is to align it with one's short-term and long-term financial goals.
+For instance, just because a PPF enables you to take advantage of Section 80C tax benefits does not mean that you should invest all your money recklessly.
 PPF has a 15-year lock-in period and would block your money if an unexpected emergency arises.

 To conclude...

-For a better understanding on ITR filing for FY 2022-23, you may consider reading...
+For a better understanding of ITR filing for FY 2023-24, you may consider reading...

 [12 Mistakes to Avoid While Filing Your ITR Online]